 Dawn Garcia is the managing director of the John S. Knight Journalism Fellowships at Stanford University, an ambitious program focused on journalism innovation, entrepreneurship and leadership.
 Garcia was a reporter and editor at West Coast newspapers for 18 years, including the San Jose Mercury News and the San Francisco Chronicle, where she wrote about politics, immigration and legal affairs.
-She is the immediate past president of the Journalism & Women Symposium, a national nonprofit organization of women journalists and journalism educators.
+She is a past president of the Journalism & Women Symposium, a national nonprofit organization of women journalists and journalism educators.

 She was a member of four Pulitzer Prize juries in journalism and also served two terms on the Accrediting Committee of the Accrediting Council on Education in Journalism and Mass Communication and on the California First Amendment Coalition board.
 She has conducted workshops for new editors for the California Society of Newspaper Editors, spoken at numerous journalism conferences for organizations including the Journalism and Women Symposium, the National Association of Hispanic Journalists and the Society of Professional Journalists.